bcgov/NRPTI/angular/README.md

 ## Run Linters + Formatters + Auto Fix

+_Note: In the worst case scenario, where linting/formatting has been neglected, then these `lint-fix` commands have the potential to create 100's of file changes.
+In this case, it is recommended to only run these commands as part of a separate commit._

 _Note: Not all linting/formatting errors can be automatically fixed, and will require human intervention._

 - Run all linters and fix all problems, in series